 - Traffic violations

 You can also contact us if you are interested in an expungement.
 Expungements remove criminal charges from your record, allowing you to move forward with your life in the event of a conviction.
-Even if you do not see your criminal charge listed, we can help you fight for freedom.
+Even if you do not see your criminal charge listed, we can help you fight to avoid prison time.

 What Can You Expect from the Legal Process in Los Angeles?